paulowiz/AiesecBot/README.md

 Token AIESEC
 Python 3.6<br>
 Node 10x<br>
-Postgre's Database or other( But you will need change libs to use your data base)<br>
+PostgreSQL's Database or other( But you will need change a lib to use your data base)<br>

 Create specific tables in your database,executing script below:
 ```bash
 script_bd.sql
 ```
-Install all python's dependences with script below:
+Install all python's dependencies with script below:

 ```bash
 pip install  -r requiriments.txt